yuruki/fuse-autoscale/README.md

 ## Solution

 Instead of fabric8's current autoscale concept focusing on the containers and applying one profile per container we should focus on the profiles.
 Profile requirements define the desired running state with the instance limits and dependencies.
-With the combination of maxDeviation and averageAssignmentsPerContainer parameters we can essentially define the shape of an elastic Fabric.
+With the combination of maxDeviation and averageInstancesPerContainer parameters we can essentially define the shape of an elastic Fabric.
 Fuse-autoscaler component implements this profile-centric approach.

 Example config:

 * scaleContainers = true
-* averageAssignmentsPerContainer = 50
+* averageInstancesPerContainer = 50
 * profilePattern = ^.*-auto$
 * containerPattern = ^auto.*$
 * containerPrefix = auto